aylindincer/multilabel-class-modeling/README.md

-# Multilabel Classification: Predicting Abstract Keywords
+# Multilabel Classification: Predicting Scientific Abstract Keywords

 **If unable to  view .ipynb file, use the following link to view script: